This page outlines how you can use Artstor images in papers, including:

 Citing images can be tricky.
 The Library of Congress provides a great overview of how to cite images/primary source materials like paintings, photographs, and documents.
-Read more here:
+Read it at Citing Primary Sources

 All images in Artstor Digital Library are accompanied by metadata--that is, information about the images.
 This includes things like title, date, creator, repository, medium, and more.
 This information provides you with the details you need to cite images.